-For optimal recovery after childbirth, experts recommend that you perform 5 sets throughout the day.
+For optimal recovery after childbirth, experts recommend performing 5 sets throughout the day.

 4. CONNECT: Connection to Your Core Matters

-As you are performing your kegels, you may notice that you feel your deep abdominal muscles contracting simultaneously with your pelvic muscles.
+As you perform your Kegels, you may notice that you feel your deep abdominal muscles contract simultaneously with your pelvic muscles.
 This is because they are so closely connected.
-You may notice your belly button move, waist narrow, or abdominal muscles tense during kegel exercises.
+During kegel exercises, you may notice your belly button move, your waist narrow, or your abdominal muscles tense.
 Your deep abdominals (transverse abdominis), pelvic floor muscles, and deep spinal muscles are all designed to work together to provide internal support and stability for your torso.
 That’s why core-conditioning programs that strengthen the pelvic floor simultaneously with the deep abdominals are such powerful core stabilization techniques.

 If at any point through your workout you notice signs of core or pelvic weakness, STOP and modify until your workout can be completed without any of the following:

 - If you are straining from within your abdomen or perineum during the exercise

 - If you leak urine when doing any of the exercises

 - If you notice pelvic or lower back pain during or after the exercise

 - If you feel unstable in the core during the exercise